riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

     Note that we inherit the term "tag" from Wikipedia Views.
     All the tag names can be seen on the ["Multiple tags and months"][multi_tag_month_wv] page.
-    To see the pages that comprise the tag, click on the tag name, then click "Submit" to submit a sample query.
+    To see the Wikipedia pages that comprise the tag, click on the tag name, then click
+    "Submit" to submit a sample query.
     In the resulting page, there is a table with a column called "Tag name";
-    click the linked tag name to obtain a table with more columns -- one for each page in the tag.
+    click the linked tag name to obtain a table with more columns -- one for each Wikipedia page in the tag.
   * Google Trends (for musicians)
   * comScore data, WMF overall numbers
   * Google Consumer Survey and Survey Monkey Audience